urieskenasy/curreny-converter/README.md

 # Curreny Converter

-Small Application that convertes for you dollars, euros, and british pounds into crypto currencies (bit-coin & lite-coin).
-I have created this app to practice the use of third party api.
+Small Application that converts your dollars, euros, and British pounds into cryptocurrencies (bit-coin & lite-coin).
+I have created this app to practice the use of third-party API.

 [Live Version](https://urieskenasy.github.io/curreny-converter/)